Samland-Gov/website/docs/usage/install.md

 4. **Start the Application:**

-You make the the [running guide](./running.md) to see how this project can be ran.
+Now go to the [running guide](./running.md) to see how this project can be ran.